agustincardena/garage-manager/readme.md

-**Garage Manager - Backend**
+# Garage Manager - Backend
-Backend de un sistema de gestion para talleres mecanicos diseñado para administrar clientes, vehiculos, ordenes de trabajo, turnos y reportes.

-**Descripcion**
-El sistema centraliza la operatividad de un taller mecanico, permitiendo un flujo de trabajo organizado desde la recepcion del vehiculo hasta la entrega y facturacion.

-**Estructura del proyecto**
+Backend for a management system designed for automotive workshops, aimed at handling clients, vehicles, work orders, appointments, and reports.

+## Description

+The system centralizes workshop operations, enabling an organized workflow from vehicle intake to delivery and billing.

+## Project Structure

 garage-manager/
 │
-├── database/          # Conexion y configuracion de la base de datos ├── services/          # Logica de negocio (CRUD y operaciones) │   ├── client_service.py
+├── database/ # Database connection and configuration ├── services/ # Business logic (CRUD and operations)
+│ ├── client_service.py
 │ ├── vehicle_service.py
 │ ├── order_service.py
 │ ├── appointment_service.py
 │ ├── expense_service.py
 │ └── report_service.py
 │
-├── main.py            # Punto de entrada para testing
+├── main.py # Entry point for testing
 ├── requirements.txt
 └── README.md

-**Tecnologias utilizadas**
+## Technologies Used

-Lenguaje: Python 3
+- **Language:** Python 3

-Base de Datos: SQLite
+- **Database:** SQLite

-Arquitectura: Service Layer Pattern (Patron de Capa de Servicio)
+- **Architecture:** Service Layer Pattern

-**Conceptos clave**
-Separacion de responsabilidades: La carpeta services/ contiene la totalidad de la logica de negocio, aislandola de la persistencia y de la interfaz.

-Centralizacion de datos: El manejo de la base de datos se realiza de forma unificada para garantizar la integridad de la informacion.

-Modularidad: Cada entidad del sistema posee su propio servicio dedicado.

-Escalabilidad: El backend esta diseñado para ser consumido por diversas implementaciones de interfaz de usuario, ya sean entornos de escritorio o aplicaciones web.
+## Key Concepts

+- **Separation of concerns:**
+  The `services/` directory contains all business logic, isolating it from persistence and the interface layer.

+- **Data centralization:**
+  Database management is handled in a unified way to ensure data integrity.

+- **Modularity:**
+  Each system entity has its own dedicated service.

+- **Scalability:**
+  The backend is designed to be consumed by different user interface implementations, whether desktop environments or web applications.